 From team bonding to mental health and wellness improvements, there are many benefits to maximizing lunch breaks with your people in the workplace.
-Here are some ideas for making lunch hour a power hour for increased employee and team engagement.

 Workplace wellness challenges

 Workplace wellness challenges can do wonders in building an office environment that promotes teamwork, health, and fitness.
 This concept can easily be incorporated through lunchtime activities at the office.
-At Rise, we ran a healthy eating challenge to encourage team members to choose to eat local BC produce and goods, which had positive impacts on our people's nutritional intake as well as knowledge and awareness.
+Pre-COVID at Rise, we ran a healthy eating challenge to encourage team members to choose to eat local BC produce and goods, which had positive impacts on our people's nutritional intake as well as knowledge and awareness.
 On the fitness side, we've been known to spontaneously gather people together for planking and stretching challenges.
 It’s a nice way to get your employees away from their desks to do something active, and makes for some great laughs as well.